Discharge From a Dog's Ear: Causes and Treatments

 Outer ear infection (otitis externa).
 A waxy, yellow, or reddish-brown ear discharge can also be a sign your dog has an ear infection, which can be a result of allergies, mites, polyps, overproduction of ear wax, excessive bathing or swimming (which can leave too much moisture in the ears), or other problems.
 Additional signs your dog might have an ear infection are a bad or fruity odor from the ears; pain; hot or inflamed ears; scratching; or head shaking.

 A problem like this requires prompt attention from your veterinarian.
-Treating an external ear infection may require an antibiotic lotion, oral medication, an ear-cleaning solution, or an ear-drying solution.
+Treating an external ear infection may require an antibiotic as well as an antifungal lotion, oral medication, an ear-cleaning solution, or an ear-drying solution.
 Chronic issues sometimes need surgery.

 Inner ear infection (otitis interna) or middle ear infection (otitis media).
 An untreated external ear infection can easily lead to a very painful middle or inner ear infection, both of which have similar signs to otitis externa, along with reluctance to open the mouth or problems with balance.
 Some dogs may walk in circles or become nauseous.